 The box size DENSS creates is equal to Dmax*oversampling.
 Thus, this command tells DENSS to create a real space box with an edge length of 150 Å, since the default oversampling ratio is 3.
-If you use a GNOM .out file and would like to force DENSS to use a different Dmax, invoke the -d option to override the GNOM Dmax.

-DENSS now (v1.0.0 or later) has convenient options for selecting some very good defaults for the vast majority of cases, even complex shapes.
-Two “modes” are now included as options to select these defaults, FAST mode and SLOW mode.
-The default mode is SLOW, since this is suitable for most cases and takes about 20 minutes or so on a modern processor.
+DENSS has convenient options for selecting some good defaults for the vast majority of cases.
+Three “modes” are now included as options to select these defaults, FAST mode, SLOW mode and MEMBRANE mode.
+The default mode is SLOW, since this is suitable for most cases and takes about 2-20 minutes or so on a modern processor*.
 If you have a relatively simple globular shape you can select FAST mode using the -m option of denss.py, which will take about 30 to 60 seconds*.
 If you have a membrane protein, or actually any object that might have negative contrast, you can use the MEMBRANE mode instead.
 Read below for more details on this mode.

 SLOW mode will set the box size to be Dmax * oversampling, and will set the number of samples (N) to 64 by adjusting the voxel size.
 FAST mode will use 32 samples instead.
-Additionally, SLOW mode will not enable shrink-wrap (described below) until step 5000, whereas FAST mode will start shrink-wrap at step 1000.
 Other options affected by these modes can be found on the Advanced Options page.
 All of the options can still be overridden when using these modes by explicitly setting them.

 Since N must be an integer, the voxel size is adjusted to the nearest value which yields an integer value for N, even if you set an explicit voxel size.
 You can check the .log file and look for the line saying “Real space voxel size” to find out what the actual voxel size used was, to be distinguished from the line saying “Requested real space voxel size” which will tell you what the voxel size input to the program through the -v option was.

 Other commonly used options include: